 Older people

 Older people may be given the same dose as recommended for adults.
-Renal function should be assessed and dosage should be adjusted in in cases with severe renal impairment (See "Dosage in patients with renal Impairment").
+Renal function should be assessed and dosage should be adjusted in cases with severe renal impairment (See "Dosage in Renal Impairment").

 Dosage in patients with renal impairment